Purvaja235/Purvaja235/README.md

 # Hi, I'm Purvaja Patil 👋

-I'm a Full Stack Developer and MCA student with a strong foundation in web development and a keen interest in data structures and algorithms.
+I'm a Full Stack Developer Intern and MCA student with a strong foundation in web development and a keen interest in data structures and algorithms.

 ---